ivkei/llm-cli/README.md

 `-r` - If provided with directories then read all files inside recursively, if flag isnt set then dont read recursively.
 `-e` - Exclude specific paths that LLM is not going to consider.
 `-t` - set the temperature for the LLM.
 Range 0-1, where 0 - be straight forward.
-`-a` - API, specify only if not running locally.
+`-a` - API, can be either specified, if not uses enviroment variable `OPENAI_API_KEY`, else assumed that API is not needed (running locally).
+  If API is not needed but envoriment variable has to stay, then use `-a not-needed`.
 `-h` - print out possible flags with their description.

 Some CLIs dont allow special characters such as `()`, if so then just wrap the prompt into `""`.